BegumDev/GetSetHoliday/README.md

             2. Deals page results ![Lighthouse results of the deals page](documents/images/lighthouse-deals.JPG)
             3. Contact page results ![Lighthouse results of the contact page](documents/images/lighthouse-contact.JPG)
             4. Thank you message page ![Lighthouse results of the thank you page](documents/images/lighthouse-thanks.JPG)
+    * #### Devtools
+        * Google chrome Devtools was used throughout the development process to be able to analyse how the website looks on other media devices aswell as using to help locate any bugs.

 ### Supported screens and browsers.
 * #### Browsers
     * Google chrome, Microsft Edge, Mozilla Firefox, Safari and Internet Explorer.
 * #### Devices
     * iPad Mini, iPhone 12 Pro, Samsung Galaxy S20 Ultra, Samsung Galaxy A51/A71, iPhone X, iPad, iPad Pro, Samsung Galaxy Fold, iPad Air and iPhone 12.

 ### Fixed bugs.
 - Gallery of images was spilling out to the right on an iPad Air, fixed by setting a media screen to adjust it.